kristinemlarson/gnssrefl/README.md

 ### quickLook <a name="module2"></a>

-Before using the **gnssir** code, I recommend you use <code>quickLook</code>.
+Before using <code>gnssir</code>code, I recommend you use <code>quickLook</code>.
 This allows you to quickly test various options (elevation angles, frequencies, azimuths, and quality control parameters).
-The required inputs are station name, year, and doy of year.
-**You must have previously translated a RINEX file using rinex2snr to use quickLook.**
+The required inputs are station name, year, and doy of year. **You must have previously translated a RINEX file using rinex2snr to use quickLook.**

 <CODE>quickLook</code> has stored defaults for analyzing the spectral characteristics of the SNR data.
 **In general these defaults are meant to facilitate users where the antenna is less than 5 meters tall.**